hobo1618/react-math-view-app/README.md

-# Example of customized shared keyboard with react-math-view
+# Example of customized shared keyboard with `react-math-view` and `create-react-app`
 This is a simple example of how to implement a shared keyboard with a custom layout using the [react-math-view](https://github.com/arnog/react-mathlive) package in `create-react-app`.
 (If you are using NextJS, check out [this sample repo](https://github.com/hobo1618/next-math-view-app))

 **These instructions assume you've set up a react app with `create-react-app`**